noahhhhhh/getting-and-cleaning-data/README.md

 * "-" and "," to "_"
 10. Aggregate each variable for each activity and subject and put the result in a new dataset called "tidy"
 11. Write the dataset into a tab delimited text file called tidy.txt

+## 4. Code Book
+CodeBook.md describes the list of variables included, class of the variables, and the data range of the values.